 Rheumatoid factors are antibodies against the Fc portion of IgG (also an antibody).
-They can belong to any isotype of immunoglobulin - eg, IgM, IgG and IgE - and any of these can be detected in the blood test.
-Enzyme-linked immunosorbent assay (ELISA) can differentiate between the different subtypes.
+Rheumatoid factors can belong to any isotype of immunoglobulin - eg, IgM, IgG and IgE - and any of these can be detected in the blood test.
+Enzyme-linked immunosorbent assay (ELISA) can differentiate between the different subtypes of rheumatoid factors.

 Any patient who is suspected of having rheumatoid disease.
 However, keep in mind it may be negative in rheumatoid disease and thus it is important to refer before serology is available.
 Many patients with rheumatoid disease are seronegative to begin with but 80% seroconvert (become positive).
 Disease severity is often worse in those who are seropositive.